fbpx

 • If you are bitten or scratched by a bat, contact your local health department immediately.

-• Skunks are attracted to food and ground-level shelter such as home foundations and raised porches.
+• Skunks are attracted to food and ground-level shelters such as home foundations and raised porches.
 Block access to these places and items to help keep skunks away from your home and pets.

 • Never feed wildlife or attempt to scare them away with your bare hands.